A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Case studies: performance of the different fixed-point methods

 \begin{proof} By Cayley's theorem, any finite group $G$ can be embedded in a symmetric group~$S_D$, for some $D \leq |G|$.
 Therefore, by choosing the initial state $x_0 \in \mathbb{R}^D$ to have $D$ distinct entries (a ``vocabulary'' of size $D$), we can use the tabular representation of permutations \citep[][eq.
 1.5.2] {artin2011abstract} to represent an element of $S_D$ as $x_t$ (by a permutation of the elements of $x_0$).
 We can also choose $A_{t+1} \in \mathbb{R}^{D \times D}$ to be the permutation matrix corresponding to the embedding of $g_{t+1}$ in $S_D$, since any element of $S_D$ can be represented as a $D \times D$ permutation matrix (e.g., see~\Cref{fig:s5_results}B).
 Consequently $x_t = A_t A_{t-1} \hdots A_2 A_1 x_0$ is an embedding of an element of $G$ in $S_D$ in the tabular representation.
 In fact, $x_t \in \mathbb{R}^D$ represents the running product $g_1 g_2 \hdots g_{t-1} g_t$, which is precisely the goal of the group word problem. \end{proof}

-Though we have cast the group word problem as a time-varying LDS with $f_{t+1}(x_t) = A_{t+1} x_t$, note that we can still evaluate this recursion with any of the fixed-point methods described above.
+Though we have cast the group word problem as a time-varying LDS with $f_{t+1}(x_t) = A_{t+1} x_t$, we can still evaluate this recursion with any of the fixed-point methods described above.
 Since the dynamics are linear, the Newton iteration corresponds to evaluating the LDS with a parallel scan, and it converges in one iteration.
-While quasi-Newton or Picard methods would require more iterations to converge, they could still be more efficient in wall-clock time, since they use less memory and compute per iteration.
-However, since the input-dependent state transition matrices of the group word problem have mostly non-diagonal entries, as they are permutation matrices, we expect the diagonal and identity transition matrices in the quasi-Newton and Picard iterations, respectively, to be poor approximations of the true dynamics, and therefore these methods should take a large number of fixed-point iterations to converge.
+While other methods would require more iterations to converge, they could still be more efficient in wall-clock time, since they use less memory and compute per iteration.
+However, we can use the Jacobian approximation error of the different fixed-point methods (\Cref{lem:diff}) to get a sense if the other fixed-point methods are likely to excel in this setting.

+The state transition matrices of the group word problem are permutation matrices with spectral norm one, and so $\mathrm{diff}(\mathcal{A}_J) = 1$.
+Furthermore, since with high probability there will be a state transition matrix with no non-zero entries on the diagonal, it follows that $\mathrm{diff}(\mathcal{A}_{QN}) = 1$ while $\mathrm{diff}(\mathcal{A}_{P}) = 2$.
+Since we would expect to need $\mathrm{diff}(\mathcal{A}) < 1$ for a fixed-point method $\mathcal{A}$ to be effective, our theoretical analysis in \Cref{sec:conv_rates} suggests that none of the fixed-point methods other than Newton will be effective on the group word problem.

-We support this hypothesis with a simple experiment simulating the $S_5$ word problem, a standard problem in the sequence modeling literature \citep{merrill2024illusion, grazzi2024unlocking}.
-In this setting, \Cref{fig:s5_results} shows that quasi-Newton and Picard iterations require nearly $T$ iterations to converge.
+We test this hypothesis with a simple experiment simulating the $S_5$ word problem, a standard problem in the sequence modeling literature \citep{merrill2024illusion, grazzi2024unlocking}.
+In this setting, \Cref{fig:s5_results} shows that quasi-Newton, Picard, and Jacobi iterations require nearly $T$ iterations to converge.
 On the other hand, we see that Newton's method solves the $S_5$ word problem with just one fixed-point iteration, as expected since the true dynamics are linear.
-The speed-up is also apparent in the wall-clock time comparison, where we see that Newton is faster than quasi-Newton, Picard, and sequential evaluation, regardless of $T$.
+The speed-up is also apparent in the wall-clock time comparison, where we see that Newton is faster than other methods, regardless of $T$.